lsst-dm/dmtn-002/index.rst

     exampleTask: Processing data ID {'filter': 'r', 'visit': 3}
     exampleTask.stats: clipped mean=1433.76; meanErr=0.03; stdDev=37.36; stdDevErr=0.93

 The outputs are almost the same but few extra printouts.
-The difference in running the task is that we call **cmdLineActivator** to run the given Task  (which is now a SuperTask) and separate the arguments with :green:`--extras`
+The difference in running the task is that we call **cmdLineActivator** to run the given Task  (which is now a SuperTask) and separate the arguments from the cmdLineActivator and the task with :blueit:`--extras`

 The difference between both exampleCmdLineTasks (to be backwards compatible) is: